A day trip to Kamakura

 Hase-dera Temple is actually quite interesting and is one of the oldest temples in Kamakura, having been founded around the 8th century.

-However, I would suggest skipping it if you are taking all of my other recommendations, because you won’t be able to fit everything in.
-But if you didn’t do the hike, you should have time to pop in because it’s only about a ten minute walk from the Big Buddha.
+However, I would suggest skipping it if you are taking all of my other recommendations because you won’t be able to fit everything in.
+But if you didn’t do the hike, you should have time to pop in because it’s only about a ten-minute walk from the Big Buddha.

 Visit Kamakura, samurai town, Japan

 Hase-dera Temple is famous for the statue in the main building which, at 9.18 metres, is one of the largest wooden statues in Japan.
-Another interesting (but sad) element are the hundreds of small Jizo statues that are placed by parents who lost a child before they were born.
+Another interesting (but sad) element is the hundreds of small Jizo statues that are placed by parents who lost a child before they were born.

 Hase-dera also has nice views of the city and the gardens are very pleasant.